DrThomasAger/smile/README.md

 ***(: Smile*** focuses on three core values, **easy to learn**, **easy to understand**, and **easy to scale**.

 * **Future-Proof**  - Encode implicit knowledge explicitly.
 Allow your org to retain key prompt engineering knowledge even after your prompt engineer leaves.
 * **Explainable** - Understand your prompt.
 With increasing scrutiny on AI systems, you may need to justify a bias AI decision in an EU court of law.
-Explain to stakeholders why a decision was made.
 With (: Smile, you can map prompt text changes more clearly to defined and predictable outputs.
+Explain to stakeholders why a decision was made clearly with our (: Smile syntax map.
 * **Maintainable** -  Contribute meaningfully over long periods of time without getting lost.
 Ensure your team of prompt engineers can cohere and work together without disrupting the flow.